camilouribebotta/visual-essays/docs/help.md

 ## Essay markup

 The essays are written in plain text and are formatted using Markdown.
 Markdown has become something of a de-facto standard and is used by a number of popular web sites including Github, Stack Overflow, Reddit, and many others.
 Markdown is a superset of HTML and as such any valid HTML is also valid Markdown.
 In most typical uses a user will rarely need to augment the Markdown tags with HTML for text formatting as Markdown provides a rich set of easier to use tags for this purpose.
 The visual essay processing code takes advantage of the ability to extend the Markdown tags with arbitrary HTML.
 The visual essay directives to add maps, images and other visualizations to an essay are accomplished using a simple HTML tag with some custom attributes.
-These custom directives and attributes are described in detail [below](#).
+These custom directives and attributes are described in detail in the following sections.

 ### Markdown

 Markdown is a lightweight language used to add formatting to plain text documents.
-It can be used to easily define section headings, lists, and text styling in plain text with minimal syntax.
+Markdown can be used to easily define section headings, lists, and text styling in plain text documents.
 Markdown is also platform independent and portable.
 It can be written in any number of tools ranging from simple text editors to full-featured integrated development environments.
 There are also a number of good web-based editors available for writing Markdown.

 ### HTML